o360/demo/README.md

 and [backend](https://github.com/o360/backend) projects.
 > We do not advice to use the result setup as production Open360 instance as is.
-> For production, we recommend deploying [frontend](https://github.com/o360/frontend) and [backend](https://github.com/o360/backend) according to their documentation
+> For production, we recommend deploying [frontend](https://github.com/o360/frontend) and [backend](https://github.com/o360/backend) according to their documentation.

 ## Requirements
 - **Docker v19.03+** installed from the official Docker [website](https://docs.docker.com/install/linux/docker-ce/ubuntu/).